squidfunk/mkdocs-material/docs/guides/creating-a-reproduction.md

 -   Activate the environment with:

+    === ":material-apple: macOS"

+        ``` sh
+        . venv/bin/activate
+        ```

     === ":fontawesome-brands-windows: Windows"

         ``` sh
-        . venv/Scripts/activate # (1)!
+        . venv/Scripts/activate
         ```

-        1. Your terminal should now print `(venv)` before the prompt, which is how you know that you are inside an environment.

-    === ":material-linux: Linux, :material-apple: macOS"
+    === ":material-linux: Linux"

         ``` sh
-        . venv/bin/activate # (1)!
+        . venv/bin/activate
         ```

-        1. Your terminal should now print `(venv)` before the prompt, which is how you know that you are inside an environment.
+    Your terminal should now print `(venv)` before the prompt, which is how you know that you are inside the virtual environment that you just created.

 -   Exit the environment with: